voyagermesh/voyager/docs/guides/ingress/http/hsts.md

 ---
+title: HSTS | Kubernetes Ingress
 menu:
   product_voyager_5.0.0-rc.10:
+    identifier: hsts-http
     name: HSTS
-    parent: http
+    parent: http-ingress
-    weight: 75
+    weight: 45
 product_name: voyager
 menu_name: product_voyager_5.0.0-rc.10
 section_menu_id: guides
 ---

-## HSTS
+# HSTS

 HTTP Strict Transport Security (HSTS) is a web security policy mechanism which helps to protect websites against protocol downgrade attacks and cookie hijacking.
-It allows web servers to declare that web browsers (or other complying user agents) should only interact with it using secure HTTPS connections, and never via the insecure HTTP protocol.
+It allows web servers to declare that web browsers (or other complying user agents) should only interact with it using secure
+HTTPS connections, and never via the insecure HTTP protocol.
 HSTS is an IETF standards track protocol and is specified in RFC 6797.

 The HSTS Policy is communicated by the server to the user agent via an HTTPS response header field named "Strict-Transport-Security".